dowski/statvent/README.rst

 decoupled.
 The decoupling is accomplished by writing the data out to a named pipe.

-At this point the pipes are always located in `/tmp/stats-pipe/` and are named `<pid>.stats` where `<pid>` is the UNIX process ID that is writing data into that named pipe.
+By default the pipes are located in `/tmp/stats-pipe/` and are named `<pid>.stats` where `<pid>` is the UNIX process ID that is writing data into that named pipe.
+You can change the location where pipes are written/read by setting the `pipestatic.stats.config['pipe_dir']` path.
+Make sure your processes have permission to write there though.

 Each stat is written to its own line in the named pipe.
 The name of the stat and the current value are separated by a colon `:` followed by a space.
 The value